 - support the inclusion of disabled people and other marginalised groups.

 In 2018, over 800 organisations registered interest in the Fund, and we received 210 grant applications by UK intermediaries and their overseas partners.
-We are awarding grants to 30 interventions that will strengthen an estimated 230 creative and social enterprises in 2019-20.
+After careful review, we have awarded DICE Collaboration grants to 29 interventions that will strengthen an estimated 230 creative and social enterprises in 2019-20.

 For more info on the DICE Fund and grants visit the DICE Fund page, but please note that we are not accepting new DICE grant applications currently.